TeamLapen/Vampirism/README.md

 3. (Optionally) Install Git, so you can clone the repository and push changes.
 4. Clone (`git clone https://github.com/TeamLapen/Vampirism`) or [download](https://github.com/TeamLapen/Vampirism/archive/refs/heads/1.16.zip) Vampirism to a new "Vampirism" folder.
 5. In IntelliJ use `New...` -> `New from Version Control` -> Fill out repo, directory and name
-6. After cloning is done IntelliJ offers you to import a unlinked Gradle Project.
+6. After cloning is done IntelliJ offers you to import an unlinked Gradle Project.
 Click this.
 7. Refresh the gradle project
 8. Run `genIntellijRuns` and edit the run config to use the correct module
 9. Make sure `Settings -> Build, Execution, Deployment -> Compiler -> 'Add runtime assertions for not-null-annotated methods and parameters' is disabled` (Unfortunately required, requires rebuild if the project has been built before)
-10. You might have to modify the projets compiler output path
+10. You might have to modify the projects' compiler output path

 That's it.

 #### Eclipse or other IDEs
-If you would like to setup Vampirism in another way or another IDE, you should pay regard to the following points.
+If you would like to set up Vampirism in another way or another IDE, you should pay regard to the following points.
 1. Make sure `src/main/java`, `src/api/java` and `src/lib/java` are marked as source folders and `src/main/resources` and `src/lib/resources` are marked as resource folders.
 2. Vampirism might have a few dependencies (e.g. Waila), which are specified in the gradle files and should be automatically downloaded and added when you run `ideaModule` or `eclipse`.
 3. Vampirism requires at least Java 8

 ### Code Style
 The code style used in this project is the IntelliJ default one.
-For Eclipse you can use the settings created by @Cheaterpaul [FormatFile](https://gist.github.com/Cheaterpaul/1aa0d0014240c8bd854434b5147804df) [ImportOrder](https://gist.github.com/Cheaterpaul/594d16f54358bdca6ea5e549f81b3589)
+For Eclipse, you can use the settings created by @Cheaterpaul [FormatFile](https://gist.github.com/Cheaterpaul/1aa0d0014240c8bd854434b5147804df) [ImportOrder](https://gist.github.com/Cheaterpaul/594d16f54358bdca6ea5e549f81b3589)

 ## Licence
 This mod is licenced under [LGPLv3](https://raw.githubusercontent.com/TeamLapen/Vampirism/master/LICENCE) ***except*** for the following parts: